NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

     \int \rho \hat{u}_j \phi n_j^A dS^A = \frac{ (\dot m^A + |\dot m^A|) \phi^A +  (\dot m^A - |\dot m^A|)\phi^B}{2}.

-Note that this form reduces to a standard upwing operator.
+Note that this form reduces to a standard upwind operator.

 Since this algorithm is a dual pass approach, a numerical flux can be written for the integration point on block :math:`B`,